 6 – Enjoy the View from Armon Hanatziv Broadway:

 One of the most dazzling views of Jerusalem can be seen from the Armon Hanatziv Broadway.
-From this beautiful promenade you will be able to see the Mount of Olives, the City of David, the Old City walls and even parts of the New City.
+From this beautiful promenade, you’ll see Mount of Olives, City of David, the Old City walls, and even parts of the New City.
 At the eastern side of the promenade is Armon Hanatziv (meaning: The Palace of the High Commissioner).
-During the British Mandate in Israel, the high commissioners lived in this Government House, so magnificent that it was nicknamed “Palace”.
-Today, you cannot go inside the Palace, as it is the headquarters of the UNTSO (United Nations Truce Supervision Organization), but you can look at it from the outside.
+During the British Mandate, the high commissioners lived in this Government House, so magnificent that it was dubbed “Palace”.
+Today, you cannot enter the Palace, as it is the headquarters of the UNTSO (United Nations Truce Supervision Organization).
+Still, you can look at it from the outside.

 How to get to Armon Hanatziv Broadway?
 If you’re coming from the city center, the best way to get to Armon Hanatziv is by taking bus nmber 78 from the Jaffa City Center / Strauss station (that’s near the light rail station).
 Get off at Ha’Askan/Yanovsky station (in Hebrew: העסקן/ ינובסקי).
 Then cross the road to the broadway.
 It takes about 25 minutes to arrive from the city center.

 7 – Explore the First Jewish Neighborhood Outside of the Old City Walls: